Sunbeams Music Centre

 We developed a simple stripped back palette of natural materials and earthy colours with the school to give a calming feel and inspiring for the young performers.
 The staff area opens out to give expansive views of the wooded estate the school sits in.

-The build was completed in the live environment on the first floor space including substantial alterations to the existing concrete structure over six months.
+The build was completed in the live school environment on the first floor space including substantial alterations to the existing concrete structure over six months.

 Theatre Royal Back of House